qri-io/rfcs/text/0011-html_viz.md

 ### `qri render` & default template

-A command will be added to both Qri's HTTP API ('API' for short) & command-line interface (CLI) called `render`, which adds the capicty to execute HTML templates against datasets.
+A command will be added to both Qri's HTTP API ('API' for short) & command-line interface (CLI) called `render`, which adds the capacity to execute HTML templates against datasets.
 When called with a specified dataset `qri render` will load the dataset, assume the viz syntax is HTML, and use a default template to write an HTML representation of a dataset to `stdout` on the CLI, or the HTTP response body on the API:
 `qri render me/example_dataset`

 The default template and output path can be overridden with the `--template` and `--output` flags respectively.
 The output is on the CLI only: